stevejefferson/trac2gitea/README.md

       --wiki-only                 convert wiki only
-      --wiki-token string         password/token for accessing wiki repository (ignored if wiki-url provided) --wiki-url string           URL of wiki repository - defaults to <server-root-url>/<gitea-user>/<gitea-repo>.wiki.git --write-user-map            write default map of trac user to gitea user into the user map file (note: no conversion will be performed if this param is provided)
+      --wiki-token string         password/token for accessing wiki repository (ignored if wiki-url provided) --wiki-url string           URL of wiki repository - defaults to <server-root-url>/<gitea-user>/<gitea-repo>.wiki.git --write-user-map            write default map of trac user to gitea user into the user map file (note: no conversion will be performed if this flag is provided)
 ```

 * `<trac-root>` is the root of the Trac project filestore containing the Trac config file in subdirectory `conf/trac.ini`